 The supernatural, powerful, and cunning nature of the opposition against us makes the use of God’s armor absolutely necessary.

-In the text, our struggle against the devil and his forces is described as “wrestling
+In the text, our struggle against the devil and his forces is described as “wrestling”

 This word is not seeking to convey a WWE wrestling match where no one really gets hurt and everything is planned out.